temotskipa/Economic-Liberty-and-Federal-Renewal-Act/Economic Liberty and Federal Renewal Act.md

 (11) The Securities Act of 1933 (15 U.S.C.
 77a et seq.).\
 (12) The Securities Exchange Act of 1934 (15 U.S.C.
 78a et seq.).\
 (13) The National Firearms Act (26 U.S.C.
 5801 et seq.).\
 (14) Chapter 44 of title 18, United States Code (18 U.S.C.
-921 et seq.; commonly known as the "Gun Control Act of 1968" and related amendments).
+921 et seq.; commonly known as the "Gun Control Act of 1968" and related amendments).\
+(15) Section 114 of title 49, United States Code (relating to the Transportation Security Administration).\
+(16) Chapter 449 of title 49, United States Code (relating to aviation security).

 ---